-What’s the problem?
-It’s a real man’s single-humbucker setup!!
+What, got a problem?
+This is a real man’s single-humbucker setup!!

 Fender Japan (TC-TUNE) 1987 ST57-140 “EXTRAD” ReFINE